Araúz recalled, hits 3-run homer to lift BoSox past Indians

+CLEVELAND (AP) — Jonathan Araúz arrived late to the ballpark — and right on time for the Red Sox.

-CLEVELAND (AP) — Jonathan Araúz hit a three-run homer in the eighth inning after being recalled before the game due to Boston’s COVID-19 case, sending the Red Sox to a 4-3 win on Friday night over the Cleveland Indians.
+Araúz hit a three-run homer in the eighth inning after being recalled before the game due to Boston’s COVID-19 case, sending the Red Sox to a 4-3 win on Friday night over the Cleveland Indians.

-Araúz drove a 3-2 pitch from James Karinchak (7-4) over the wall in right to rally the Red Sox, who began the series by placing infielders Kiké Hernández and Christian Arroyo on the COVID-19 injured list.
+After twice missing bunt attempts, Araúz drove a 3-2 pitch from James Karinchak (7-4) over the wall in right to rally the Red Sox, who began the series by placing infielders Kiké Hernández and Christian Arroyo on the COVID-19 injured list.

+Araúz was asleep in his hotel room in Buffalo with Triple-A Worcester when he got the call that the Red Sox needed him.
+He bagged his bags, got on a team bus with teammate Yairo Muñoz and headed toward Cleveland.

 The Red Sox were down 3-1 and had managed only one hit through seven innings off starter Logan Allen and reliever Alex Young before storming back in the eighth against Karinchak.

-The right-hander walked Christian Vázquez and gave up a single to Jarren Duran before Araúz, who made the three-hour drive from Buffalo with Yairo Muñoz and arrived at Progressive Field not long before the first pitch, connected for his second career homer.
+The right-hander walked Christian Vázquez and gave up a single to Jarren Duran before Araúz failed at two bunt tries.
+He wasn’t going to miss another pitch.

+“I was upset with myself,” he said.
+“I knew I had to move the runners over somehow.
+I had to do something for missing the bunt.
+Thank God I was able to put a good swing on that pitch and hit the ball out.”

+It was Araúz’s first homer this season, the second of his career and just what the Red Sox needed.

 José Ramírez hit a two-run homer off Eduardo Rodriguez (10-7) and Yu Chang added a solo shot — his third in three games — for Cleveland.